blueslow/ansible_tutorial/README.md

 # Part 07
 Added Centos server and install of apache and php support for CentOS.

+The ansible when: statment can be rewritten as:

+    when: ansible_distribution in ["Debian", "Ubuntu"]

+to work for both distributions.
+Other variants are possible, e.g.

+    when: ansible_distribution == "CentOS" and ansible_distribution_versions == "8.3"

+to pin point a specifict distribution and its version.
+In fact any variable from gather facts command,

+    ansible all -m gather_facts

+ can be used in logical expression as a when selector.
+Another example:

+    ansible all -m gather_facts --limit  nimbus105.sehlstedt.se | grep ansible_distribution
+        "ansible_distribution": "CentOS",
+        "ansible_distribution_file_parsed": true,
+        "ansible_distribution_file_path": "/etc/redhat-release",
+        "ansible_distribution_file_variety": "RedHat",
+        "ansible_distribution_major_version": "8",
+        "ansible_distribution_release": "NA",
+        "ansible_distribution_version": "8.3",

+Note:CentOS do not start the httpd servcie automatically or fix the firewall.
+I set up the CentOS as a container in proxmox, ANd had to separately add user and sudo, sudoers and openssh client and server and ssh keys.
+THe container used didn't have firewall so that was skipped.
+These things could of courser be automated as well.

 # Part 08
 To be continued...